temporalio/documentation/blog/2021-09-20-temporal-transparency-update-12.md

 - We have pushed through a final API redesign based on community feedback.
 The latest API is inspired by React, with Workflows comparable to React Components.
 - Major missing features have been implemented, including a new `patched` API for migrating Workflows (replacing the legacy versioning process), Child Workflows, Signals, and Continue As New.
 - We are laying the groundwork for a major public push.
 Next.js, the most popular React framework, now has [a Temporal example](https://github.com/vercel/next.js/tree/canary/examples/with-temporal) (thanks to Loren), Val is on the blog and swyx is ramping up mentions on [podcasts](https://www.youtube.com/watch?v=H3h1WICelqs) and upcoming [conferences](https://reactnewyork.com/).
-- Besides our standing wait list of existing Temporal users like Descript, we are already getting inbound interest on the SDK from new-to-Temporal startups from Vercel to Stately.
+- Besides our list of existing Temporal users like Descript, we are already getting inbound interest on the SDK from new-to-Temporal startups from Vercel to Stately.

 ## Meetup